Yes, certain UV rays can penetrate windows, but the extent depends on the glass type and UV wavelength.

 UV radiation’s ability to penetrate window glass depends on its wavelength:

-The absorption spectrum of silica-based glass shows strong absorption below about 320 nm but much less beyond that cutoff.
-This means that while harmful UVB rays are mostly stopped by regular window panes, the less intense but still harmful UVA rays come right through.
+The absorption spectrum of silica-based glass shows strong absorption below roughly 320 nm, with much less absorption above that point.
+This means that while most harmful UVB rays are stopped by regular window panes, a meaningful amount of UVA can still come through.

-Over time, this UVA exposure can cause photoaging — wrinkles, loss of skin elasticity — and contribute to DNA damage linked with skin cancers.
-So even if you don’t burn indoors behind a window, you’re not completely safe from ultraviolet light’s effects.
+Over time, this UVA exposure can contribute to photoaging, including wrinkles, uneven pigmentation, and loss of skin elasticity.
+It can also add to cumulative DNA damage associated with skin cancer risk.
+So even if you do not burn indoors behind a window, you are not completely protected from ultraviolet light’s effects.

 How Much UV Exposure Happens Indoors?